hodgesds/iouring-go/README.md

 # `io_uring` Go
 **WORK IN PROGRESS** This library adds support for [`io_uring`](https://kernel.dk/io_uring.pdf) for Go.
 This library is similar to [liburing](https://github.com/axboe/liburing).
+If you want to contribute feel free to send PRs or emails, there's plenty of things that need cleaned up.

 ### General Steps
 1) Create the `io_uring` buffers